Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Experimental Details

 \subsubsection{Language Modeling Tasks}

-We consider the next token prediction task on the Wikitext-2 dataset \cite{merity2017pointer}, consisting of $\sim 2$M tokens.
+We consider the next token prediction task on the Wikitext-2 and Wikitext-103 datasets \cite{merity2017pointer}.
+The Wikitext-2 dataset consists of $\sim 2$M tokens, whereas the Wikitext-103 dataset has $\sim 0.1$B tokens.
 We use Byte Pair Encoding (BPE) tokenizer \cite{sennrich-etal-2016-neural} with a Whitespace pre-tokenizer.
-Due to the high computational cost associated with hyperparameter tuning, we restrict to smaller models with $\sim 2$M parameters.
-Furthermore, we restrict the vocabulary size to 4096 to ensure that embedding parameters do not dominate the total number of parameters in the model.
+For Wikitext-103 experiments, we considered a standard vocabulary size of $50,257$, whereas our initial Wikitext-2 experiments employed a smaller vocabulary size of $4096$.